 Before you begin collecting signatures from the general public, the three steps listed below must be completed.
 You will receive an e-mail advising you when the petition progresses through each step.

-An e-petition will remain open for signatures for 120 days.
+An e-petition will remain open for signatures for 30, 60, 90, or 120 days, as determined by the e-petitioner when the petition was created.
 To receive final certification, an e-petition must receive a minimum of 500 valid signatures during this period.
 If an e-petition has not garnered the minimum number of signatures by then, it will proceed no further, but will remain visible online.

-In the event a petition is published and open for signature and the sponsor ceases to be a Member, you will be invited to select a new sponsor, but this is not a requirement.
+In the event an e-petition is published and open for signature and the MP who authorized its online publication ceases to be a Member, you will be invited to select a new Member of Parliament, but this is not a requirement.

 Once the deadline for signing a petition has closed, the Clerk of Petitions will proceed with a final validation of signatures and will issue a certificate that includes the text of the petition and the total number of signatures, provided that at least 500 valid signatures are present.
-This certificate will be forwarded to the sponsoring MP and it can then be presented either by the sponsor or by another MP in the House.
+This certificate will be forwarded to the MP who authorized the online publication of the e-petition and it can then be presented either by this MP or by another MP in the House.
 A record of this presentation will appear in the Journals for that day and you, the supporters and the signatories of the petition will be advised by e-mail.

 The Standing Orders (the rules governing the House of Commons) require the government to respond within 45 calendar days to every petition presented in the House of Commons.

-You, the supporters, the signatories, and the sponsor will be notified by e-mail when the response is tabled in the House.
-A copy will also be found on the e petition website along with the original petition.
+You, the supporters, the signatories, and the Member of Parliament who authorized the online publication of the e-petition will be notified by e-mail when the response is tabled in the House.
+A copy will also be found on the petitions website along with the original petition.

 In the event that the government fails to respond to a petition within 45 calendar days, the matter of the government’s failure to respond is automatically referred to the standing committee designated by the MP who presented the petition.
 Within five sitting days of such a referral, the Chair of the committee must convene a meeting to consider the matter.

 The dissolution of Parliament (the end of a Parliament triggering a general election), on the other hand, terminates the e-petitioning process.
-New petitions cannot be submitted until the date set for the return of the writs.
-Any e-petition that has not been presented to the House before dissolution, including those that have been certified but not yet presented, must be started anew in the next Parliament.
+New petitions cannot be submitted until the date set for the return of the writs. .
 Any signatures gathered up to that point may not be reused; signatories who wish to support the new petition will have to sign again.
 The government’s obligation to respond to a petition likewise ends at dissolution.

 “PETITION TO THE